f5devcentral/f5-big-iq-lab/docs/class3/module5/lab2.rst

 .. note:: If there are no active alerts, look in the alert history.

 2. Look for the details of the alert.
-There is a delay of ~300ms between the F5 BIG-IP and the application server.
+A delay of ~300ms between the F5 BIG-IP and the application server can be observed.

 .. image:: ../pictures/module5/img_module5_lab2_2.png
   :align: center